-The map lists over 8,600 facilities in Canada, who together released, etc. more than 300 different chemical substances in 2006.
+The map lists over 8,600 facilities in Canada, who together released more than 300 different chemical substances in 2006.

-- Indigenous Communities.
-This map was created by Canada’s Department of Indian Affairs, so it only includes communities “recognized” by Canada.
-The Lubicon Cree for instance, are not listed on the map.
+Note: The overlay of reserves was created by Canada’s Department of Indian Affairs, so it only includes communities “recognized” by Canada.
+The Lubicon Cree, for instance, are not shown on the map.

-As noted above, there are several contamiantion sites that Canada failed to mention in the database.
+As noted above, there are several contamination sites that Canada failed to mention in the database.
 These sites include:

-Primary mining sites such as tailings ponds, landfills, slurry injection sites, and so on.
+Primary mining sites such as tailings ponds, landfills and slurry injection sites.

 Radar line sites: There were/are at least 100 military Radar line sites throughout the Subarctic, as referenced in “An Aboriginal Perspective on the Remediation of Mid-Canada Radar Line Sites in the Subarctic: A Partnership Evaluation”